5 Explosive Homemade Fireworks for DIY Pyromaniacs

 This is quite possibly the easiest firework you can make at home since you probably already have paper matches, a paper clip, needle, and aluminum foil laying around somewhere.
 It's not the craziest thing you can fire up, but if you live in a state with tons of bans, this could be the next best thing to a box of sparklers.

 All you need for the carbon "snake" is some sulfuric acid and sugar.
 Don't have any sulfuric acid on hand?
 Make some using either the electrochemical or oxidizer method!
 Don't want to make it?
 Try some drain cleaner at your local hardware store.
 Have access to an actual lab?
 Try this super snake.

 Snake not even spark for you?
 Try out some steel wool.
 It can create some really impressive fireworks thanks to just a 9 volt battery.

-Have any other ideas for quick firework replacements for July 4th?
-Share in the comments or post your how-to to the Inspiration board.
+Have any other ideas for quick firework replacements for July Fourth?
+Share in the comments below.